mojtaba-borzu/persian-custom-hooks/README.md

 4. useValidateBankCardNumber

-- This hook is used to validate bank card number codes.
+- This hook is used to validate bank card number.

 ```
 const { isValid, validateBankCardNumber } = useValidateBankCardNumber();